 The most simple and effective way to learn a language is the other way round: speak first and then get it perfect.

 You don’t need any special talent or discipline.
 What you need is motivation and an IQ higher than that of a worm.

 To know how to get from A (intermediate level, frustrated) to B (advanced level, fluency, self-confidence).

 There are many tools you can use to improve your speaking and listening skills.
 But your efforts will be useless if you don’t use them properly, and you’ll waste your time, as I did for years.

 I still haven’t found a magic formula to improve Spanish speaking skills overnight.
-However, after over 10 years of studying and teaching languages, I found out an effective method to reduce your gringo accent when speaking Spanish.
+However, after over 10 years of studying and teaching languages, I found an effective method to reduce your gringo accent when speaking Spanish.

-Before I start with any project I need to know more about my client and whether I’m the right person to help.
-When I’m not, I clearly say my clients, and recommend other Spanish teachers or resources according to their needs.
+Before I start with any project, I need to know more about my client and whether I’m the right person to help.
+When I’m not, I clearly say it, and recommend other Spanish teachers or resources according to their needs.

 To know more about my services, you need to fill the form below.